Assessment

 The CO₂ Tolerance Test

 A free, guided sixty-second breath test.
-Get your tier from Wanderer to Pulmonaut and a 14-day breath training plan calibrated to your result.
+Get your level from Wayfarer to Summiteer and a single-phase, 10-session breath training plan calibrated to your result.

 Why this matters